 Frequently Asked Questions

-What is Salespeak's data moat and why does it matter?
+What is Salespeak's "data moat" and how was it built?

-Salespeak's data moat refers to the unique, compounding dataset built from over two years of powering live B2B sales conversations.
-This includes 48,000+ live sessions, 40,000+ evaluated conversations, 27,000+ gold-standard sessions, 630,000 reasoning traces, and 162,000+ conversation turns.
-This data enables Salespeak's AI to continuously improve, delivering more relevant, accurate, and effective sales conversations for every new customer.
-The moat is not just the technology, but the real-world data that makes the AI smarter with every interaction.
+Salespeak's data moat refers to the extensive dataset accumulated from two years of powering live B2B sales conversations.
+This includes over 48,000 live sessions, 40,000+ evaluated conversations, 27,000+ gold-standard sessions, 630,000 reasoning traces, and 162,000+ conversation turns exported and anonymized for training.
+This dataset grows daily as new organizations onboard, making the AI smarter and more relevant with each conversation.
 Source

-How does Salespeak use its conversation data to improve AI performance?
+How does Salespeak use cross-org learning to improve AI retrieval?

-What are reasoning traces and how do they benefit Salespeak users?
+What are "reasoning traces" and how do they enhance Salespeak's AI?

-Reasoning traces are detailed records of the AI's decision-making process during each conversation, including what knowledge base entries were retrieved, how messages were routed, and which qualification criteria were considered.
-With over 630,000 reasoning traces, Salespeak can train its AI not just on what to say, but on how to think about sales, leading to more contextually accurate and effective responses.
+Reasoning traces are records of the full decision-making chain for every conversation turn.
+They show which knowledge base entries were retrieved, how the orchestrator routed messages, qualification criteria considered, and conversation phase.
+With 630,000 traces, Salespeak trains its AI not just on inputs and outputs, but on how to think about sales, enabling debugging and continuous improvement.
 Source

-How does Salespeak evaluate the quality of its AI sales conversations?
+How does Salespeak evaluate AI conversations for quality?

-Salespeak fine-tuned a 14B-parameter open-weight model on 18,000 gold-standard conversation turns, achieving parity with GPT-4 on its task 80% of the time, but with 37% lower latency and reduced inference costs.
-This performance is possible due to Salespeak's unique, real-world dataset and continuous improvement process.
+Salespeak fine-tuned a 14B-parameter open-weight model on 18,000 gold-standard conversation turns.
+The resulting model ties GPT-4 on task performance 80% of the time, with 37% lower latency and reduced inference cost.
+This was only possible due to the layered data moat, including gold-standard sessions, evaluation system, reasoning traces, and cross-org diversity.
 Source

 Why is Salespeak's data moat difficult for competitors to replicate?

-Competitors face a cold start problem: they would need thousands of live conversations, months of evaluation data, and gold-standard sessions across multiple industries before they could match Salespeak's data-driven performance.
-The compounding effects of Salespeak's layered approach make its data moat hard to replicate quickly.
+Competitors face a cold start problem at every layer: they need thousands of live conversations, months of evaluation data, gold-standard sessions across multiple orgs, and diverse industry patterns before they can train a reranker or fine-tune a model.
+Salespeak's compounding data layers, built over two years, cannot be shortcut with synthetic data.
 Source

-Salespeak aims to implement reinforcement learning from outcomes, continuous retraining with fresh data, and potentially unify retrieval, reranking, and response generation into a single model.
-These advancements will further enhance AI performance as more organizations and conversation data are added.
+Salespeak plans to implement reinforcement learning from outcomes, continuous retraining with fresh data, and collapsing the pipeline into a unified model.
+These steps will further enhance the AI's ability to close deals and adapt to new industry verticals.
 Source

-How does Salespeak debug and improve its AI using reasoning traces?
+How does Salespeak debug and improve its AI at scale?

 Features & Capabilities